whathecker/api/README.md

 # API for hellochokchok.com

-This application is API that powers hellochokchok.com and its backoffice.
+APIs that powers hellochokchok.com and its backoffice.